UK tech experts · info@vividrepairs.co.uk

 Frequently asked

 Amazon offers 30-day hassle-free returns if the case doesn't suit your build.
-NZXT typically provides a 1-2 year warranty on manufacturing defects.
-Check the product listing for exact warranty terms as these can vary.
+NZXT typically provides a 2-year warranty on their cases covering manufacturing defects.
+Check the product listing and NZXT's official warranty terms for exact coverage details applicable to your purchase.

 Should you buy it?